 The goal of our Bible School program is to lay the foundation of what it means to be "in Christ" and how that affects one's day-to-day life.
 Although some of our students go on into vocational ministry after attending His Hill, many of them go into a secular university or head into the workforce.
 This program is not exclusive to those looking into "full-time ministry," but it is setup for the layperson to more clearly understand what it means to have a practical, living relationship with our Risen Savior.

-An average of 40-50 students enroll in our Bible school program each year.
+An average of 40-50 students enroll each year.
 Students have twenty-three hours of in-class Bible teaching each week, taught by both resident and weekly guest teachers.
-Although most students who attend His Hill have just graduated from high-school we accept students from all seasons of life!
+Although most students have just graduated from high school, we accept students from all seasons of life!

-All students will participate in a weekly outreach program and will also be placed in a discipleship group led by a His Hill staff member.
-Find more information about daily schedules and student life on our student life page.
+All students participate in a weekly outreach program and are placed in a discipleship group led by a staff member.

 Our optional second year program seeks to disciple students to "sanctify Christ as Lord" in their hearts, both inside and outside the classroom (1 Peter 3:15).

 The program is for students who have completed one year at a Torchbearers Bible School.
 Class topics include Church History, Hermeneutics (Bible Study Methods), Apologetics, Process of Sanctification, a year-long class on the book of Romans, and more.

 Students participate in outdoor activities such as running, biking, rock climbing, canoeing, and camping, as well as a spring break trip to Israel.